GovTechSG/apex-cloud-docs/docs/publisher/introduction.md

 # Introduction to APEX Cloud API Manager

 APEX Cloud is a cloud-based centralised gateway for government agencies to expose their APIs to registered developers or agencies.
-You (as a publisher) can perform the following actions:
+As a **publisher**, you can:

 1. Create and publish APIs.
 2. Configure security policy and manage access to the APIs.